lostdecade/manor/_posts/2012-04-27-play-the-onslaught-2-prototype-from-late-2010.md

 	View the source code
 </a>

 The code is MIT-licensed and the graphics are "use-for-whatever-but-not-commercially".
-Boy I need to read more about licenses soemday… Enjoy!
+Boy I need to read more about licenses someday… Enjoy!